emagiz/emdocs/mds/microlearning/crashcourse-platform-deploy-execute-deployment-plan.md

 # Deploy a release

-In this microlearning, we will focus on the situation where an existing property needs a change of value and how to put this value into effect in your environment.
+This microlearning will focus on deploying your release to a specific environment.

-Should you have any questions, please contact academy@emagiz.com.
+Should you have any questions, please get in touch with academy@emagiz.com.

-- Last update: February 9th, 2021
+- Last update: March 17th, 2022
-- Required reading time: 3 minutes
+- Required reading time: 5 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform